 Your wish to share useful

 thing that happened here.
 There are a thousand ways to do it.
 You will find

 We who are in this field are building a collective body of

 transformation.
 In time, no one will be able to ignore it.
 Each will always

 make their own choices on personal action.
 But the choosing will no longer

 be for lack of reliable information on causes and effects.

 The guru is in you.

-For detailed instructions on deep meditation, see the
+Note: For detailed instructions on deep meditation, see the

 Deep Meditation book.

 For detailed instructions on samyama, see the Samyama book.